 Ms. Irene Varghese graduated with a B.tech Biotechnology degree from VIT University in India.
 During her undergraduate degree, she completed several internships at LifePharma FZE, Armats Biotek and Azyme Biosciences, gaining research experience in various avenues of Biotechnology.
 These experiences made her curious of the implementation of scientific research in health and biotech policy.
 She decided to join the Biosciences and Health Policy Program at Rice University, where she hopes to gain professional and technical skills to build a career in Healthcare Consulting.

 Mr. Lee graduated from Rice University in May 2016 with a BA in Chemistry and a minor in Biochemistry and Cell Biology.
 During his undergraduate years, he worked at MD Anderson Cancer Center focusing in mouse model studies in skin cancer research.
 He decided to pursue PSM in Bioscience in Health Policy after experiencing the importance of having an excellent health policy background in the medical field during his trip to Austin for healthcare-related legislative advocacy.
 Woojin secured an internship at MD Anderson Cancer Center to study both the clinical and policy impacts of immunotherapy in cancer research.
-He is graduating this spring and is seeking employment.
+Post graduation, Woojin is currently attending medical school.